 Part of David Farr fonds

-Series consists of correspondence with students and academics, course offerings, Faculty Graduate Board meetings, memorandums pertaining to the Faculty of Graduate Studies.
-This material was created and accumulated by Dr. Farr while lecturing at Carleton University.
+Series consists of correspondence with students and academics, course offerings and schedules, Faculty meeting minutes, pamphlets, memoranda, and newspaper clippings created and accumulated by Dr. Farr while lecturing at Carleton College.
+Also included 2 photographs of original staff of the College taken in 1992.